btoll/benjamintoll.com/content/post/onion_service.md

 ### The Tor Onion Service Protocol

-> Feel free to skip this section of the technical details don't interest you.
+> Feel free to skip this section if the technical details don't interest you.

 First, it is worth reading for yourself the [Tor onion service protocol].
 It is not long.
 Do it now, and I'll be here when you get back.